Skip to main content

 What happens when a participant contributes more to their HSA than is allowed?

-Any funds contributed beyond what the IRS allows are included on a participant’s W-2 as taxable income, plus be subject to a 6% excise tax.
+Any employer contributions, including payroll deductions made through a cafeteria plan, beyond what the IRS allows are included on a participant’s W-2 as taxable income.
+The participant may also be subject to a 6% excise tax on any excess contributions made to the participant’s account.

 How do HSA catch-up contributions work?